programminghistorian/ph-submissions/en/drafts/originals/text-mining-youtube-comments.md

 For this lesson, the comment data was gathered by searching YouTube for "black lives matter george floyd".
 We selected a total of six videos.
 Choosing multiple videos is often the best approach for the exploratory stages of research, especially because the YouTube API may not always return data for every video searched, even if comment data for that video exists.
 YouTube also makes available a wide range of metadata about each video, including the number of likes, title, description, tags, and more.

-* JEFF REPHRASE THIS PARAGRAPH* Since this lesson focuses on the Wordfish algorithm, the selected videos should be drawn from polar opposite creators (channels) with a substantial number of comments to model (e.g., at least 5000 comments).
+Wordfish modeling is the most useful, and the most externally valid (meaningful outside the scope of a specific dataset), when the data being modeled is focused on a single topic, but encompasses a variety of viewpoints.
+For politically salient topics, an ideal dataset will include several videos from creators representing both the opposing political perspectives, and should have a substantial number of comments (~2000+) to minimize the skew that outlier comments can introduce.
+Finally, the total comments from each viewpoint should be balanced - e.g. a similar number of total comments should be contributed by videos on, for example, the political 'left' and 'right.'

 The videos for this lesson were selected from politically polarized news sources (ranked by allsides.com), including the "left-leaning" sources of New York Times, Vox, and NBC News and the "right-leaning" Daily Mail, Fox News, and the Daily Wire.

 ## Using YouTube Data Tools to Download Metadata
 Equipped with the video IDs for the videos you have to decided to explore, navigate to the [Video Comments tab](https://ytdt.digitalmethods.net/mod_video_comments.php) on the YouTube Data Tools site.
 Enter the first video ID in the "Video id:" field.
 For ethical purposes, you may choose to have the tool add irreversible hashes to the comment username and ID numbers by clicking on "Pseudonymize."
 Leave the default selection for a .csv file output format and select "Submit query."
 Repeat this process for each video.
 More details on this process can be found in this [instructional video](https://www.youtube.com/watch?v=EnTy_pbkCfM) by the tool's creator - Bernhard Rieder.